 We seek to recognise those children who consistently follow our school rules and keep our school values.
 We also wish to recognise those children who go 'above and beyond' expectations.
-Children may be sent to another class, subject leader, deputy headteacher or headteacher to receive praise or share and celebrate their work.
-In addition to verbal praise, stickers, praise pad certificates, prize boxes and notes home, children are rewarded with 'Shine Points' points through Class Dojo.
+Children may be sent to another class, subject leader, assistant headteacher or headteacher to receive praise or share and celebrate their work.